Stuart Forster reports on new GoldLeaf Service cars for the Rocky Mountaineer train service made in Berlin, Germany, and exported to western Canada.

 They will be unloaded in Tacoma, in Washington, then transported by rail to Canada and the Rocky Mountaineer workshop in Kamloops, British Columbia.

 The first of the new cars entered service in the 2018 season.
-Typically the Rocky Mountaineer’s season runs from April until October.
+Typically, the Rocky Mountaineer’s season runs from April until October.

-dimensions of the Rocky Mountaineer’s cars
+The dimensions of Rockt Mountaineer’s cars are as follows:

-Gauge:1,435mm (that’s Standard Gauge, or 4ft 812in)
+Gauge: 1,435mm (that’s Standard Gauge, or 4ft 81⁄2in)

 Width: 3,050mm (c.
 10ft)